-The Healthcare Program in effect on January 1, 20162020, will continue unchanged through December 31, 20162020, including but not limited to employee contributory premiums and plan co-payments.
-Effective Beginning on January 1, 20172021, there will be changes to the Program.
+The Healthcare Program in effect on January 1, 2020, will continue unchanged through December 31, 2020.
+Beginning on January 1, 2021, there will be changes to the Program.
 The highlights are described below.

 a) Choice:

 You are eligible for BIW's Healthcare Program once you have completed your probationary period.
 You have three healthcare options available to you and your eligible dependents: